-It was planted by Grosset at Watervale nine years ago, during which time the vines struggled to produce a crop in these meager rocky soils.
+The name derives from the notion of the ancient Romans that fiano, an indigenous variety from Campania in Italy’s south, resembled the aroma of honey.
+It was planted at the Grosset Rockwood Vineyard (ACO certified organic) ten years ago, during which time the vines struggled to produce a crop in these meager rocky soils.

 Ageing potential: First vintage 2014 so as yet unknown

 Source: Grosset Watervale Vineyard (ACO certified organic)